012531584/Tensorflow/CNN_Traffic_Light_Classification/README.md

-This project uses a CNN structure from [1] to classify a preprocessed German Traffic Sign Recognition Benchmarks (GTSRB)
+This project uses a CNN structure from [1] to classify a preprocessed German Traffic Sign Recognition Benchmarks (GTSRB).
+It also ...
+123
+456